ICanBoogie/ICanBoogie/README.md

-## Render and view support

-ICanBoogie extends the template resolver used by [icanboogie/render][] and [icanboogie/view][] to search templates in the application paths (see [Multi-site support](#multi-site-support)).
-Also, the "//" prefix can be used to search for templates from these paths .e.g.
-"//my/special/templates/_form".

 ## Autoconfig

-_Autoconfig_ is a feature of ICanBoogie that automatically generates a configuration file from the available low-level components.
+The _Autoconfig_ feature automatically generates a configuration file from the available low-level components.
 Currently, it is used to define configuration constructors, paths to component configurations, paths to locale message catalogs, and paths to modules.